wanhuz/komga-auto-login-userscript/README.md

 5. Save the script.

 ## Notes
 - **Security Warning**: This script contains plain-text credentials, which can be easily accessed by others.
-Use it at your own risk and avoid using it on shared or public devices.
+Use it at your own risk and avoid using it on shared devices.
 - Customize the redirect URL (`redirectUrl`) to match your desired page after login or just leave it at default.
+- Best used with Hermit android app to create Android-like app for Komga

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the script.